 See all the AAA recommended attractions for this destination.

 Las Vegas has come a long, long way from the heyday of bargain shrimp cocktails and all-you-can-eat buffets.
-While those fabled buffets will always be around—and they remain justifiably popular—more than ever the city is a hot spot for global cuisine and the cutting-edge talents of world-renowned chefs.
-It's heaven for foodies as well as those with money to burn.
+While those fabled buffets and restaurants will always be around—and they remain justifiably popular—more than ever the city is a hot spot for global cuisine and the cutting-edge talents of world-renowned chefs.
+It's heaven for foodies as well as those with money to burn while on vacation.
 And not surprisingly, the Strip is the heart of this sophisticated dining scene.

 Ensconced on the 51st floor of the Fantasy Tower at Palms Casino Resort, Nove Italiano blends classic Italian cuisine with an ultra-contemporary design.
 The restaurant's sexy lounge has a curtain of hand-strung crystals, while the dining room, illuminated by Swarovski chandeliers, features white plasma TV screens in gilded frames that display electronic art.
 But the food is comfortingly familiar.
 Antipasti selections include ribeye beef carpaccio and shrimp Francaise touted as “the best you've ever had.”
 Veal Nove is simply prepared with prosciutto, arugula and lemon and grilled fish is served whole with salsa verde.